aio-libs/aiohttp/docs/contributing-admins.rst

 Creating a new release
 ----------------------

+.. note:: The example commands assume that `origin` refers to the aio-libs repository.

 To create a new release:

 #.
 Start on the branch for the release you are planning (e.g. ``3.8`` for v3.8.6): ``git checkout 3.8 && git pull``